dumbie/AmbiPro/Readme.md

 ## Installation Instructions
 1) Extract the AmbiPro folder to any directory you want on your device.
 2) Make sure that you have installed all the requirements listed below.
-3) Launch AmbiPro executable and setup your Arduino in the settings to get started.
+3) Run the Launcher executable file and setup your Arduino in the settings.
 4) Enjoy using your Arduino ambilight setup with AmbiPro.

 ## Uninstallation Instructions